WHO ARE WE?

 Impact that MathU has made with outreach programs

-During the academic year of 2017, Tracker Connect in a joint operation with MathU Teaching Emporium engaged on a community upliftment project for the development of Mathematics & Science for Magalliesburg State School.
+During the academic year of 2017, Tracker Connect in a joint operation with MathU Teaching Emporium engaged on a community upliftment project for the development of Mathematics & Science for Magaliesburg State School.
 This project proposed an academic skills development initiative to optimise collateral benefit to select learners in Grade 11 & 12.

 Academic skills in arid regions of the world are usually meagre, and opportunities for young people are few.
 The MathU project offered the tools and resources to establish a platform for academic electronic learning by providing internet access and facilitating distance-based learning initiatives.